PersonnelJohn Lennon: vocals, electric guitar

 ‘I Don’t Want To Be A Soldier’ was a six-minute rant against the expectations of society.
 Containing just 25 different words, the song harked back to the simplicity of Lennon’s ‘I Want You (She’s So Heavy)’, although ‘I Don’t Want To Be A Soldier’ was far less effective in its emotional resonance.

 In the studio

-That version featured Jim Gordon on drums and Jim Keltner playing percussion.
-Lennon was evidently unhappy with the EMI version, and re-recorded the song at Ascot during the Imagine sessions.
+Lennon was evidently unhappy with the first version, and re-recorded the song at Ascot during the Imagine sessions.
 This time Keltner was on drums, and a host of other musicians, including George Harrison, were added to the mix.

 Without You: The Tragic Story Of Badfinger, Dan Matovina

-As the space at Ascot was so small, Alan White was recorded playing vibraphone in a bathroom next to the studio.
+As the available space at Tittenhurst Park was so small, White was recorded playing vibraphone in a bathroom next to the studio.

 I was playing vibraphone in the bathroom.
 There was a door in the corner, with a bathroom back there, and we couldn’t have the vibes out in the room where the drums were, ’cause it would go all over the mics, so they put me in the bathroom.

-The string parts were recorded at Record Plant East in New York City in early July 1971.
+The string parts were recorded at Record Plant East in New York City on 4 July 1971.
 The score was written by Torrie Zito, and the musicians were members of the New York Philharmonic orchestra whom Lennon dubbed The Flux Fiddlers.